-10 What are the risk and compliance management obligations of members of governing bodies and senior management of undertakings?
+What are the risk and compliance management obligations of members of governing bodies and senior management of undertakings?

-Article 716a of the Swiss Code of Obligations (CO) lists the non-transferable and inalienable duties of the members of the board of directors, highlighting their responsibility for the overall management, organisation and (global) compliance of the company.
+Article 716a Swiss Code of Obligations (CO) lists the non-transferable and inalienable duties of the members of the board of directors, highlighting their responsibility for the overall management, organisation and (global) compliance of the company.
 On this statutory basis, the external auditors must provide the board of directors with a comprehensive report on the financial statements and the internal control system of the company (article 728b CO).

-Under articles 717 and under article 717a regarding conflicts of interest and under article 754 CO, the members of the board of directors and the members of the executive board are required to manage the company with all diligence (the highest diligence standard under Swiss law).
-This standard specifically requires the members of the board of directors and the members of the executive board to implement effective risk management and compliance management systems, and the board of directors must oversee the work of the executive board.
+Under articles 717 and 754 CO, the members of the board of directors and the members of the executive board are required to manage the company with all diligence (the highest diligence standard under Swiss law).
+This standard specifically requires the members of the board of directors and the members of the executive board to implement ell ective risk management and compliance management systems, and the board of directors must oversee the work of the executive board.
 Recently, the enforcement environment further developed, and these supervisory responsibilities are increasingly audited and assessed, and top managers are more and more held accountable by the companies and regulators.
-The board of directors of and Raiffeisen Bank are considering claiming damages from their former board and executive committee members for a lack of oversight and in managing the companies.
-Raiffeisen was awarded a total of over 50,000 Swiss francs for compensation of damages but announced it would appeal this decision as it sought 25 million Swiss francs in damages.
+The board of directors of Swiss Post and Raill eisen Bank are considering claiming damages from their former board and executive committee members for lack for diligence in exercising oversight and in managing the companies.

-11 Do undertakings face civil liability for risk and compliance management deficiencies?
+Do undertakings face civil liability for risk and compliance management deficiencies?